Lucaskrell/go_revshell/README.md

 Go-RevShell
 =======

-Pure standard Golang implementation of a reverse-shell generator and a netcat like tcp listener to attach the shell without any executable.
+Pure standard Golang implementation of a reverse-shell generator and a netcat like tcp listener to attach the shell without any other piece of code.
+Made by a student for educational purposes only.

 ## Table of content
 - [Go-RevShell](#go-revshell)